ofnote/tsalib/README.md

 * a tuple `(B,H,D)` [long form]
 * a string `'b,h,d'` (compact notation) (or simply `'bhd'`)

-Here is an example snippet which uses TSAs in a `pytorch` program to describe how program operations change the input shape incrementally.
+Here is an example snippet which uses TSAs in a `pytorch` program to define, transform and verify tensor shapes.
 TSAs work seamlessly with arbitrary tensor libraries:  `numpy`, `pytorch`, `keras`, `tensorflow`, `mxnet`, etc.

 ```python
 from tsalib import dim_vars as dvs